 Vitamin C produces collagen, a protein that provides structure to your eyes.
 Studies suggest vitamin C might help prevent cataracts and the progression of AMD.

-Vitamin E is responsible for protecting the fatty acids in your retina from harmful oxidation.
+Vitamin E protects the fatty acids in your retina from harmful oxidation.

 Zeaxanthin and lutein are antioxidants that protect the macula and can lower your risks of developing age-related macular degeneration and cataracts.